iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Variational Subgradient.md

 The limit moves in because $\min(x, 0)$ is a continuous function.
 Next, the existence of the limit implies that existence of minimal subsequantial limit and therefore we exchange $\lim$ for $\liminf$.
 Finally, since $\min(\cdot, 0) = 0$ for the subsequential limit, it means the other term inside of it must have a positive limit.

+**Remarks**

+The above characterization is equivalent to the definition of regular subgradient.

 #### **Claim | Differentiable Lower Bounding Functions**
 > $v\in \hat \partial f(\bar x)$ if and oly if there exists $h : \mathbb R^n \mapsto \mathbb R$ such that $h$ is differentiable at $\bar x$ with $f(x) \ge h(x), f(\bar x) = h (\bar x)$ and $\nabla f(\bar x) = v$.